HomeFinder0/Backend/README.md

   Share your feedback by rating properties and leave comment [optional].
 - Book Residence:
   Book a residence and manage bookings.
-- Leave Reviews:
-   Leave detailed reviews for properties you've interacted with.
-- Like Reviews and unLike.

 Admin
 - Manage Users: